edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 with people who were dropping off material to help people find the right place to drop particular materials off.
-I also observed employees sorting materials themselves, for example: finding a working bicycle in the scrap metal and moving to an area where there working bicycles.
-On both my visits I noticed members of the public who were there to pick up materials in addition to dropping things off.
+I also observed employees sorting materials themselves, for example: finding a working bicycle in the scrap metal and moving to an area for working bicycles.
+On both my visits I noticed several members of the public who were there to pick up materials in addition to dropping things off.
+In many ways it was more like a market than a dump.

-On my second visit I was much more comfortable because I didn't stay in one place for an longer amount of time taking notes on my phone and taking pictures as I had the first time.
+On my second visit I was much more comfortable because I didn't stay in one place for a long time while taking notes on my phone and taking pictures...like I had the first time.
 I also felt more comfortable entering into conversation with people there since I knew they were proud and interested in their work.
 I was more comfortable waiting to jot down some notes until I was back in my car and moving on somewhere else.